 We are sad to announce that due to Covid-19 our Spring Bike Camps have been cancelled.
 As it is an ever evolving situation no decision has been made regarding the Summer Bike Camps.
 We will continue to monitor the situation and take recommended measures for the safety of our coaches and program participants.

 Our indoor space is now closed to the public

-The wide ski trails are now open to hikers (no mountain biking).
+The wide ski trails and single track trails are now open to hikers.

-Dogs are now welcome on all trails, granted the trail is open.
+Dogs are now welcome on all trails.
 Please clean up after your dog and only have them off leash if they can respond to verbal cues.

 Do your part and keep a minimum of 2 meters distance from others.
 Did you know that under exertion we expel air with more force and thus our perimeter needs to be larger than the standard 2 meters!
 The recommended distance under low exertion is 4-5 meters, medium exertion is 10 meters, and hard exertion is 20 meters.

 The Caledonia Nordic Ski Club (CNSC) is operated as a not-for-profit.
 Located minutes west of Prince George BC, the facility includes 55km of groomed trails, night skiing, dog friendly trails and numerous snowshoe trails.
 The large, comfortable day lodge has heated washrooms, a wax room, kitchen, ski school, and equipment rentals.
 CNSC is also home to a world class biathlon facility and a cross country technical building.
 These facilities allow for the hosting of local events up to national level races including the 2015 Canada Winter Games and the 2019 World Para Nordic Ski Championships.
 Our program participation numbers and membership base are some of the highest in the country.
 Run by a dedicated volunteer board of directors, enthusiastic staff members and a huge volunteer base, Caledonia Nordic Ski Club welcomes you to our world class facility.